Skip to Content

 Skateboard Hardware Size Chart

-This chart is based on my own experience.
-I checked all my skateboards and cruisers to see what works.
 There isn’t a golden rule when wheels size gets over 58mm and you start to add risers.
 I made sure you have enough clearance so you don’t get wheel bite.

 Skateboard hardware size chart